GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 ![alt text](https://raw.githubusercontent.com/GluuFederation/cluster-mgr/master/manual_install/images/ManualCache_ox.png)

 - The important things I changed were "cacheProviderType" from "IN_MEMORY" to "REDIS".
-After that, in the "redisConfiguration" portion of "servers", I added "idp1.example.org:6379" which is the server I installed redis-server.
-6379 is the default port redis-server listens and you can add as many servers as you want her, they just need to be comma separated
+After that, in the "redisConfiguration" portion of "servers", I added "cluster.example.org:16379" which is the server I installed redis-server.

 - We also must make sure that all LDAP servers are utilized for authorization by modifying the "oxIDPAuthentication" attribute.